Principles of Physics: Mechanics

 Prerequisites

 This course presumes that students have taken precalculus and are comfortable with trigonometry and algebra.
-Exposure to the concepts of mechanics is helpful.
+Exposure to the concepts of mechanics is helpful but not required.

 Notes